The Best Ad Blockers for Firefox 2025

 AdLock: Best free extension

 AdLock is one of the best free extensions we've tested.
-Even without paying for a subscription, AdLock blocked most ads with just the extension.
-It also promises to respect your data privacy by effectively tackling trackers and by not selling or sharing your data.
+AdLock blocked most ads with just the extension, even without paying for a subscription.
+It also promises to respect your data privacy by effectively tackling trackers and not selling or sharing your data.

 What we liked

-AdLock received among the highest Cover Your Tracks scores.
-It not only blocked ads and trackers, it also partially defended against browser fingerprinting.
-According to Cover Your Tracks, fingerprinting is difficult to detect and thwart considering it tracks your browser by the configuration and settings made available to websites.
+Anti-tracking: AdLock received among the highest Cover Your Tracks scores, at 2/3.
+Cover Your Tracks tests your browser to see how well you're protected from tracking and fingerprinting.
+These high test scores are important, especially if you choose to upgrade.
+It not only blocked ads and trackers, but it also partially defended against browser fingerprinting.
+According to Cover Your Tracks, fingerprinting is difficult to detect and thwart, considering it tracks your browser by the configuration and settings made available to websites.

 AdLock's Cover Your Tracks test results.